pineoc/cocos-docs/programmers-guide/advanced_topics-print/file_system_access.md

 FileUitls is a helper class to access files under `Resources`.
 Of course, now it addes more functions for other purpose.
 I will mention it in followling.

-Funtions in `FileUtils` can be devided into three categaries:
+Funtions in `FileUtils` can be divided into three categaries:

 * functions to read data from a file, such as `getDataFromFile()`
 * functions to manage a file, such as `isFileExist()`